-The 2013A Notes have been rated "AAA" by Standard & Poor's Ratings Group, Inc., "Aa1" by Moody's Investors Service, Inc. and "AA+" by Fitch Ratings, Inc. Such ratings reflect only the respective views of such organizations, and an explanation of the significance of such ratings may be obtained from the rating agency furnishing the same.
+The 2014 Notes have been rated "Aa1" (outlook: Stable) by Moody's Investors Service, Inc. and "AAA" (outlook: Stable) by Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc. Such ratings reflect only the respective views of such organizations, and an explanation of the significance of such ratings may be obtained from the rating agency furnishing the same.
 There is no assurance that a rating will continue for any given period of time or that a rating will not be revised or withdrawn entirely by any or all of such rating agencies, if, in its or their judgment, circumstances so warrant.
-Any downward revision or withdrawal of a rating could have an adverse effect on the market prices of the 2013A Notes.
+Any downward revision or withdrawal of a rating could have an adverse effect on the market prices of the 2014 Notes.